Trondheim (Norway)

 Trondheim is a port town on the central Norwegian coast, located on a fjord at the mouth of River Nid.
 This was the first Norwegian capital, founded 1,000 years ago under the name Nidaros.

-Norway's monarchs are still crowned in the 12th century Nidaros Cathedral - Scandinavia's biggest medieval building and one of Europe's foremost Gothic monuments.
+Norway's monarchs are still crowned in the 12th-century Nidaros Cathedral - Scandinavia's biggest medieval building and one of Europe's foremost Gothic monuments.
 The town is famous for its numerous wooden buildings and historic landmarks, mostly on an island between fjord and river, and has a lovely open-air folk-culture museum.
 Visit the famous museum of musical instruments in Ringve or Stiftsgarden Palace.

-In 2019, the port had booked 88 cruise ship berthings with estimated ~160,000 passengers.
+In 2019, the Port had booked 88 cruise ship berthings and estimated ~160,000 passengers.
 For 2020 were scheduled 100 ship calls.

-In 2023, the Port reported a record year with handled a total of 108 cruise ship calls and ~177000 tourists.
+In 2023, the Port reported a record year handling a total of 108 cruise ship calls and ~177,000 tourists.
+In 2024, the numbers dropped to 93 calls (booked berthings at Trondheim, Hitra, Froya, Namsos) and 170,700 passengers.
+For 2025 were booked 98 berthings and expected ~174,000 passengers.

-Currently, Port Trondheim provides shore power only at its smaller quay, serving vessels from companies like Hurtigruten Expeditions and Mystic Cruises.
-For 2026 is scheduled for inauguration a shore power installation at the main cruise quay.
+Currently, Port Trondheim provides shore power only at its smaller quay (Quay 1/Pier 1), serving vessels from companies like Hurtigruten Expeditions and Mystic Cruises.

 Trondheim cruise terminal